 FINTRAIL provided board-level senior management training for a banking services provider, designed to increase senior executives’ awareness of risks while scaling the business, and how to adopt a proportionate business-focused risk appetite.
 It focused on financial crime risk assessments and risks related to downstream relationships, including an overview of controls and oversight of financial partners, as well as appropriate risk decisions.

 FINTRAIL created and delivered three online AML training modules to staff of a European payments firm, focusing on suspicious activity reporting, transaction monitoring, and authorised push payment fraud controls.
 Each training module included exercises and case study examples to ensure engagement, and was bespoke to the client’s products and use cases.
-FINTRAIL was subsequently asked to develop further training to EPS in Q3 of 2024.
+FINTRAIL was subsequently asked to develop further training to their team in Q3 of 2024.